-Junior and Senior Years: Two courses from: Bus.
-M415, M418, M419, M426; Two courses from: Bus.
-M329, M402, M405, M450.
-Electives: Marketing majors are urged to consider work in behavioral science, economics, and quantitative areas.
+Junior and Senior Years: Four courses from: Bus.
+M329, M402, M405, M415, M419, M426, Electives: Marketing majors are urged to consider work in behavioral science, economics, and quantitative areas.
 Electives include all 400-level Marketing courses.
-Merchandising Management (offered at Bloomington) Advisers: John Gwin, P. Ronald Stephenson The merchandising management curriculum is designed to prepare students for careers in retailing.
+Merchandising Management (offered at Bloomington) Adviser: P. Ronald Stephenson The merchandising management curriculum is designed to prepare students for careers in retailing.
 Each student plans, in consultation with an adviser, an individual program which takes into account previous training, aptitudes, and the type of retailing work for which preparation is being made.
 In the summer between the junior and senior years, the student is encouraged to participate in the retailing internship program, which provides practical work studies in fields such as retailing, advertising, general marketing, or personnel management.
 Course Requirements Sophomore Year (or may be taken in freshman year): H. Econ.
 H203.

 Junior Year: Bus.
-M303.
+M303, H.Econ.
+H307.